Cleverlance Enterprise Solutions

-Cleverlance Enterprise Solutions a.s. is an information technologies company with HQ in The Czech Republic and branch offices in Prague, Brno, Bratislava and Bremen.
-Cleverlance develops its own products, integrates IT platforms and provides analytical services as well as testing of software.
-These services are offered by Cleverlance to clients ranging from financial institutions, through telecommunications to the power or automotive industries.
-Since the 30th of October 2017, Cleverlance became a member of the Association of Virtual and Augmented Reality and is currently working on several applications of VR and AR.
+Cleverlance Enterprise Solutions A.S. is a company specializing in information technology.
+The company's headquarters and branches are located in The Czech Republic, Prague, Brno, Bratislava and Bremen respectively.
+Cleverlance develops its own products, integrates IT platforms, and provides analytical services as well as software testing.
+These services are offered to clients ranging from financial institutions, telecommunications, to automotive industries.
+Since the 30th of October 2017, Cleverlance has been a member of the Association of Virtual and Augmented Reality.
+The company is currently working on several applications of VR and AR.

 History

 Origins

-Cleverlance was founded in 1999, in Czechia, as a company which specialized in developing for the Java EE platform.
-The founding members were Jakub Dosoudil, Jan Šeda a Dobromil Podpěra.
+Cleverlance was founded in 1999 in Czechia as a company that specialized in developing the Java EE platform.
+The founding members were Jakub Dosoudil, Jan Šeda, and Dobromil Podpěra.
 Jan Šeda later sold his share in the company to the other founders.
 In 2004, Cleverlance Group was founded.

 Death of Dosoudil

-During the 2004 Christmas holidays, one of the founding members of Cleverlance, Jakub Dosoudil (27 years old at the time), went to Thailand with his girlfriend Michaela Beránková (25 years old at the time, also working for Cleverlance).
-They died in the Indian Ocean tsunami, which killed almost 230 000 people.
-The rest of the employees and owners of Cleverlance were trying to find the couple, along with their families, after Dosoudil and Beránková have been reported missing.
+During the 2004 Christmas holidays, one of the founding members of Cleverlance, Jakub Dosoudil (27 years old at the time), went to Thailand with his girlfriend, Michaela Beránková (25 years old at the time, also working for Cleverlance).
+They died in the Indian Ocean tsunami, which killed almost 230,000 people.
+The rest of the employees and owners of Cleverlance were trying to find the couple, along with their families, after Dosoudil and Beránková were reported missing.
 Their bodies were found and identified in 2005.
 The deaths of Dosoudil and Beránková were a huge loss for the company and created a very chaotic situation for the company overall.

 Later development

 In 2017, the annual revenue of the company crossed 1 billion Czech crowns.
-In 2019 the new majority owner became the KKCG group.
+In 2019, KKCG group became the new majority owner.

+In June 2023, Cleverlance, Seavus, Komix Digital, Stratiteq, Clearcode, and Musala Soft merged to create Qinshift with 3,000 IT specialists.